Cylindroiulus caeruleocinctus: Description

 Cylindroiulus caeruleocinctus has a cylindrical body shape with multiple segments that are characteristic of millipedes.
 It is dark, brown, or bronze and has a darker or blue band on each segment.

 C. caeruleocinctus is a larger millipede being up to 30 mm long when fully grown.
 It has bean shaped eyes.
 Its telson (the final segment of its body) is smooth and flat instead of projecting outward.

 Distribution

 Most commonly found in Germany, the UK, Sweden, and Switzerland.
-This species also appears in Canada, Norway, Luxembourg, the USA, the Netherlands, and France.
+This species also appears in Canada, Norway, Luxembourg, the US, the Netherlands, and France.

 Often found in grassland, hedges, small woods, rarely in forests.
 Large populations have been found in urban areas.
 Common in parks, gardens, and cemeteries.
 It may be found under wet leaves in parks and beside rivers in towns.
 Its preferred foods have been found to be broadleaves, followed by grass and moss.
 There are records of this species being an agricultural pest.

 The sightings and activity of this species rises significantly in the spring and fall and drops significantly in the summer and winter.